avanish37/api/README.md

 # COVID19-India API

-A volunteer-driven, crowdsourced database for COVID-19 stats & patient tracing in India
+A volunteer-driven, crowdsourced database for COVID-19 stats & patient tracing in India.

 ### JSON